hpaluch-pil/xenomai-speaker-driver/README.md

 # Xenomai PC Speaker Example driver

-Example PC Speaker RDTM driver for Xenomai.
+Trivial Example of PC Speaker RDTM driver for Xenomai.

 Status:
 - it works: kernel driver will beep on PC speaker and toggle it on/off